SAP-samples/btp-cf-multitenant-extension/subscribe/run-application/README.md

 At this step, you are ready to run the application.
 To customize the application with a subscriber-specific title and icons, you need to follow the steps below.

 ## Customizing the application
-Each tenant needs to have a unique title and icon.
+Each customer needs to have a unique title and icon.
 To customize the application, follow these steps:

 1. Change the appication URL, add `/adminui/` after `.com`.
 It will look like this: `https://<your-subaccount>.com/adminui/`.
 2. Change the application logo by choosing **Browse** and selecting the logo.